1980 Coca-Cola 500: Summary

 It took four hours and one minute to complete 200 laps; Neil Bonnett defeated Buddy Baker by six-tenths of a second.
 This was the only NASCAR oval where typical lap times for the race were over a minute, although qualifying times for this track were less than 60 seconds.

 There were 19 lead changes in the final 56 laps, with nearly all the lead changes occurring between Baker and Bonnett.
 The two drivers exchanged the lead nine times in the last 22 laps before Bonnett took the lead for good with four laps remaining.

 Bonnett's victory would mark both his first victory of the 1980 NASCAR Winston Cup Series season and the penultimate one for Mercury as a brand in NASCAR Cup competition.

 There were forty American born drivers in the race.
 Travis Tiller achieved the last-place finish of the race due to a problem in the ignition system during the pace laps of the race.
 Five cautions slowed the race for 26 laps while 49 lead changes took place from the green flag to the checkered flag.
 The other drivers who finished in the top ten were: Cale Yarborough, Dale Earnhardt, Harry Gant, Terry Labonte, Kyle Petty, Dave Marcis, Richard Childress (now the owner of Richard Childress Racing), and Ricky Rudd.
 Most of the drivers competed with the Chevrolets.
-Kenny Hemphill, Tim Richmond (12th-place finish), and Bob Riley would start their NASCAR Cup Series careers at this race while Janet Guthrie and Nelson Oswald would make this races.
+Kenny Hemphill, Tim Richmond (12th-place finish), and Bob Riley would start their NASCAR Cup Series careers at this race while Janet Guthrie and Nelson Oswald would make this their last races.
+Guthrie was forced out of the race when her engine failed after 134 laps.

 Richard Petty broke his neck as a result of a crash on lap 57.

 He managed to successfully rehab from this injury.
-Guthrie would race fast and furiously with the male competitors until her engine failed after 134 laps.

 Notable crew chiefs in this race were Junie Donlavey, Joey Arrington, Darel Dieringer, Dale Inman, Darrell Bryant, D.K.
 Ulrich, Harry Hyde, Waddell Wilson, and Kirk Shelmerdine.